 Again, I’ll look to the example of Jesus.
 We are told (Romans 12) that Jesus best represents God to us.
 The primary value that Jesus represented to us was that of beneficial love, a sacrificial love for others.
 Because this is the value that motivated Jesus we can know that this value is God’s motivating value (John 3:16, I John 4:8). note

 This is expanded on in What is God's Primary Motivating Value?.

 If we are to be followers (that is, disciples) of Jesus we also then must adopt this value as our motivating value.

 Of course the values that we hold are in a hierarchy of some kind within us.
-We might like both ice cream and chocolates, but maybe chocolates more.
-However, if we are motivated by the value of beneficial love, we may give our chocolate to another person.
+I might like both ice cream and chocolates, but maybe I like chocolates more.
+However, if I am motivated even more strongly by the value of sacrificial love for others, I may give my prized chocolate away to someone else.